clpo/BugTrackerCPAPI/README.md

 ## Instructions for running
 Clone repo and open solution and run debug.
 The API will need to be running on Port 7178 for the front end to find it.
+You may need to install Microsoft Azure Storage Explorer in order to explore the Tables that are being used for persistence.

 ## Future work
 If I gave this more time I would: